FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th July 2022.md

 He thanked the Chief Executive, Management and staff across all Departments, including

 District Offices, and outdoor staff, for their work on a daily basis for all of Limerick.
+He thanked
+---
-He thanked--- 2
+2

 the staff in Corporate Services for their support during the year and in particular, Eleanor